logo

 Abstract

-This paper introduces a simple method to selectively fabricate a single carbon nanotube (CNT) on an atomic force microscopy (AFM) tip by controlling the trigger threshold to adjust the amount of growth solution attached to the tip.
+Carbon nanotubes (CNTs) can be used as atomic force microscopy (AFM) tips for high-resolution scanning due to their small diameter, high aspect ratio and outstanding wear resistance.
+However, previous approaches for fabricating CNT probes are complex and poorly controlled.
+In this paper, we introduce a simple method to selectively fabricate a single CNT on an AFM tip by controlling the trigger threshold to adjust the amount of growth solution attached to the tip.
 The yield rate is over 93%.
 The resulting CNT probes are suitable in length, without the need for a subsequent cutting process.
-The CNT probe successfully scanned complex nanostructures with a high aspect ratio.
+We used the CNT probe to scan the complex nanostructure with a high aspect ratio, thereby solving the long-lasting problem of mapping complex nanostructures.

 Publisher